Impana2305/SCT_ML_1_V2/README.md

 ### **SkillCraft Technology - Machine Learning Internship (Task 01)**

-This repository contains an end-to-end Machine Learning project to predict housing prices using multivariate Linear Regression.
+This repository contains an end-to-end Machine Learning project to predict housing prices in Indian Rupees (₹) using multivariate Linear Regression.
 It includes a comprehensive Jupyter Notebook detailing the entire data science workflow, the cleaned housing dataset, and a premium React-based dashboard web application integrating the model for real-time client-side valuations.

 ---